-Following on from the successful series of online methods sessions July – December 2020, Methods North West is offering another series of methodological sessions February – June 2021, once again delivered by experts in their fields.
-An list of previous sessions, from July 2020 onwards, can be found in our archive here.
+Following on from the successful series of online methods sessions in 2020-21, Methods North West is offering another series of methodological sessions during 2021/22, once again delivered by experts in their fields.
+A list of all previous sessions can be found in our archive here.

 Please find details of upcoming sessions below:

 Hour ahead stock price forecasting: A comparative analysis of machine learning and deep learning models for high frequency financial time-series data

 Tabular neural networks handle categorical and continuous columns differently as compared to other algorithms such as Random Forest.
 This study set out to investigate the efficacy of Tabular Learner (TL) and evaluated their performance with LSTM, GRU and Random Forest models in making one hour ahead prediction of stock prices. fastsai’s TL was used for training while a strategic validation approach for time-series analysis was implemented.